We released a new version of our Captive Portal solution for UniFi networks today which boasts a range of cool new features and improvements.

 Here’s what the SMS Gateway settings look like when connecting to Spryng:

-As you can probably see from the above example, Spryng supports a variety of options such as the use of an Alphanumeric sender-ID allowing you to personalise your outgoing SMS messages.
+As demonstrated in the above example, Spryng supports a variety of options such as the use of an Alphanumeric sender-ID allowing you to personalise your outgoing SMS messages.

 Please contact us for more details on our captive portal solutions for UniFi networks.Contact us